ckan/ckan/doc/maintaining/data-viewer.rst

    selections and page settings between session, with the ability to share saved searches.
  * Data Dictionary Integration
+ * Automatic "linkification" of URLs
+ * Automatic creation of zoomable thumbnails when a cell only contains a URL to an image.
+ * Available automatic, locale-aware date formatting to convert raw ISO-8601 timestamps to a user-friendly date format

 It is designed not only as a data viewer, but also as a simple ad-hoc report generator - allowing users to quickly find an actionable subset of